Available for an ArcGIS organization licensed with the Indoors extension.

 Manually update stairway features

-After generating new transitions for a facility, you can edit the vertical transitions that represent stairways (as well as escalators and ramps) so the transitions follow the path a pedestrian would take, moving upward at an angle and horizontally across any landings.
+After generating new transitions for a building, you can edit the vertical transitions that represent stairways (as well as escalators and ramps) so the transitions follow the path a pedestrian would take, moving upward at an angle and horizontally across any landings.
 This can improve route length and travel time calculations, as well as provide a more realistic 3D display.

 To make the edits, modify the transition feature's vertices.
-For example, if a stairway has a landing, you can add new vertices to represent the landing, move them to the appropriate x- and y- coordinates, then edit their z-values to position the new vertices halfway between floors.
+For example, if a stairway has a landing, you can add new vertices to represent the landing, move them to the appropriate x- and y- coordinates, and edit their z-values to position the new vertices halfway between floors.